sufiyan-mansuri/2202031000060-FSWD-Assignment02/README.md

-Assignment 2: Responsive dashboard layout using HTML5 and Tailwind CSS
+FSWD Assignment 2: Responsive dashboard layout using HTML5 and Tailwind CSS